richard512/python-Excel-Automation/README.md

 # Python-Excel-Automation

-Examples of automation of excel via python
+Examples of automation of excel via python, and related useful things

 ## Contents and compatibility